Midnight Star (band): Band history

-Their next album, Planetary Invasion, had the same "basic sound...from the chattering electronic pulse to Vincent Calloway's chatty vocoder" as the band's previous release and also went platinum.
-The first single, "Operator" made the pop Top 20 and the number one spot on the R&B chart; it remains the band's only Billboard Hot 100 Top 40 hit to date.
+Planetary Invasion had the same "basic sound...from the chattering electronic pulse to Vincent Calloway's chatty vocoder" as the band's previous release and also went platinum.
+"Operator", the first single, made the pop top 20 and the number one spot on the R&B chart; it remains the band's only Billboard top 40 hit to date.

 In 1985, Kool & the Gang, Midnight Star, Shalamar and Klymaxx performed at the Marriott Convention Center in Oklahoma City.
-The band continued on to concerts in San Antonio and Little Rock.
+The band continued to concerts in San Antonio and Little Rock.

-In 1986 the band released their sixth album, Headlines, which was their third album to sell at least gold.
+In 1986 the band released the Headlines, which was their third album to sell at least gold.
 It was to be their last with the Calloway brothers.
-Due to irreconcilable differences with the other members, Reggie was out of the group and Vincent left shortly thereafter.
+Due to irreconcilable differences with the other members, Reggie was out of the group, and Vincent left shortly thereafter.
 They achieved their biggest success in the UK with "Midas Touch", which made #8, and "Headlines", a #16 hit earlier the same year.
 Without the Calloways who formed the group Calloway and release an album that spawned the 1990 hit single "I Wanna Be Rich", Midnight Star recorded two more albums, the self-titled Midnight Star and Work It Out.
 These two albums proved not as successful as their previous three releases, but the singles "Don't Rock the Boat" and "Snake in the Grass" did reach the top ten on the R&B singles chart.
 The group went on a long hiatus, though they never officially broke up.

 The group reunited in 2000 with many of the original members (including all of the singers) and released the album 15th Avenue two years later.
 Since then, the group has toured sporadically, most recently with a lineup that includes Belinda Lipscomb, Kenneth Gant, Melvin Gentry, Bo Watson, and Bobby Lovelace, with Bill Simmons sometimes joining as well.

 Outside work

 Outside of Midnight Star, a few band members have contributed to other projects.
 Bo Watson co-wrote a few songs for singer Toni Braxton.
-He co-wrote the Babyface duet "Give U My Heart" and "Love Shoulda Brought You Home" from the Boomerang soundtrack as well as the song "Spending My Time With You" on Braxton's self-titled debut.
+He co-wrote the Babyface duet "Give U My Heart" and "Love Shoulda Brought You Home" from the Boomerang soundtrack as well as the song "Spending My Time with You" on Braxton's self-titled debut.
 Watson also helped write other songs such as "Turn Down the Lights" for Shanice, "Rock Steady" for The Whispers and "Meeting in the Ladies' Room" for Klymaxx.

-Reggie and Vincent Calloway went on to produce such acts as Teddy Pendergrass and the Deele.
+Reggie and Vincent Calloway have produced acts such as Teddy Pendergrass and the Deele.

-Belinda Lipscomb appears on Reflection Eternal's 2010 album Revolutions Per Minute on the album track "Long Hot Summer" as well as the second single "In This World".
+Belinda Lipscomb appears on Reflection Eternal's 2010 album Revolutions Per Minute on the track "Long Hot Summer" as well as the second single "In This World".
 Lipscomb also contributed additional background vocals on "Toyz N Da Hood" from Snoop Dogg's 2011 album Doggumentary.
-Belinda Liscomb also wrote the track "Let's Keep Dancin'" by Carrie Lucas for her final LP "Horsin' Around".
+Lipscomb also wrote the track "Let's Keep Dancin'" by Carrie Lucas for her final LP "Horsin' Around".